btey/OBIEE-GitDevEnv/README.md

 #### 5. Enable GitFlow for this repository

-- The initial setup and commit create the default "master" branch.
+- The initial setup and previous commit has been created the default "master" branch.
 - Go to the SourceTree toolbar, and clic the button "Git-flow".
 - In the new window "Initialise repository for Git-flow", use the default options.
 - Clic OK.